hmcts/prl-e2e-tests/README.md

 - `@regression`: For tests that should only be run as part of major regression testing (e.g., releases or significant changes).
 - `@accessibility`: For tests utilising axe-core to check accessibility.
 - `@errorMessage`: For tests that trigger and verify error messages.
+- `@visual`: For tests that use screenshots for PDF comparison

 #### Tagging Rules